 Similarly, he also likes to put a date on all sorts of things when we start using something.
-For example, he’d write the date and stick on the bottle of the peanut butter jam so that we can trace how long it takes to finish the jam.
+For example, he’d write the date and stick it on the bottle of the peanut butter jam so that we could trace how long it takes to finish the jam.
 Or, stick the tape on the wall and put a date after changing the light bulb.
 Hence, we all know how long the bulb can last!

 So I think it’s rather useful.
 You can see the yellow paper tape has high usage.

 Let’s come back to the initial question…

-Why do I talk about all these normal masking tapes?
+Why do I talk about all these general masking tapes?

-I’d say washi tape is similar to normal adhesive tape.
+I’d say washi tape is similar to those adhesive tapes we usually see.
 Both of them are tapes, right?

 If your friends were to ask you… what exactly is deco tape?
-You can tell them it’s similar to normal masking tapes like what you use in the house or office.
+You can tell them it’s similar to general masking tapes like what you use in the house or office.

 However, washi tape is much more different in terms of material, stickiness, and functionality, such as the following: